-Revenues are recognized in the value of transaction price for the sale of services and equipment net of any discounts, refunds and rebates in the ordinary course of business.
-Revenues are recognized only when there is a high probability that the subscriber makes payment, the associated expenses can be reliably assessed and the revenue amount can be reliably measured.
-If it is probable that rebates are granted and their value can be precisely measured, then such rebates decrease sales revenue when it is recognized.
+Revenues are recognized in the amount of transaction price for the sale of services and equipment, net of value of discounts, refunds and rebates, in the ordinary course of business.
+Revenue is recognized only when there is a high probability that the subscriber makes payment, the associated expenses can be reliably assessed and the revenue amount can be reliably measured.
+If there is a likelihood of granting rebates whose value can be precisely measured, such rebates decrease sales revenue upon their recognition.

-In order to properly recognize revenue, Group assesses at the contract inception whether each separate performance obligation is satisfied over time or at a point in time.
+In order to properly recognize revenue, the Company assesses at the contract inception whether each separate performance obligation is satisfied over time or at a point in time.

-The Group's main sources of revenue are recognized as follows:
+The Company's main sources of revenue are recognized as follows: